MartinHeywang/origeen/README.md

 ## Features

-- Create/import/delete projects from your CLI
+- Create/import/delete projects from your CLI,
-- Open projects with your favourite editor
+- Open projects with your favourite editor,
-- Use templates to create projects with basic files; skip the boring configuration steps.
+- Use templates to create projects with basic files; skip the boring configuration steps,
-- Avoid unnecessary `cd`(s)
+- Avoid unnecessary `cd`(s),
-- Easy-to-understand errors.
+- Easy-to-understand errors,

-*Upcoming features:*
-- Create a project with a license of your choice
+- Create a project with a license of your choice,
-- Create a git repo for your project and its remote on GitHub.
+- Create a git repo for your project.
-- ...

 ## Get Started